AlrikRr/AlrikRr/README.md

 ## I'm an Ethical Hacker, Musician & Pentester!!

-- 🔭 My website is still under construction!
+- 🔭 My website is finish !
 - 🌱 Started OSCP course !
 Wish me luck!
 - 👯 Do not hesitate to collaborate on my projects!
 - ⚡ Fun fact: I love to draw and play guitar / piano /  Trumpet !